|"A good plan violently executed now is better than a perfect plan executed next week."

 on a vehicle, on a building, or on the ground in order to fire.
 A

-Minifig may attack with a Siege Weapon if he is standing next to the
+Minifig may attack with a Siege Weapon if it's standing next to the

 appropriate controls.
 A Siege Weapon must be able to point directly